pkibbey/projects-radar/README.md

 ## Deployment notes

 The app is a standard Next.js App Router project.
 Deploy to Vercel or any Node-capable platform.
-Remember to configure the environment variables in your hosting provider so GitHub and OpenAI integrations continue to function.
+Remember to configure the environment variables in your hosting provider so GitHub integration and LM Studio connectivity continue to function.